 Any person eligible to receive benefits or services from the Department of the Treasury or its recipients is entitled to those benefits or services without being subject to prohibited discrimination.
-The Office of Civil Rights and Diversity enforces various federal statutes and regulations that prohibit discrimination in Treasury financially assisted and conducted programs or activities.
-If a person believes s/he has been subjected to discrimination and/or reprisal because of membership in a protected group then that person may file a complaint with the Office of Civil Rights and Diversity.
+The Office Civil Rights and Equal Employment Opportunity enforces various federal statutes and regulations that prohibit discrimination in Treasury financially assisted and conducted programs or activities.
+If a person believes s/he has been subjected to discrimination and/or reprisal because of membership in a protected group then that person may file a complaint with the Office Civil Rights and Equal Employment Opportunity.

 What is Federal Financial Assistance?

 The definition of federal financial assistance includes more than money.
 It includes the provision of valuable services, detail of federal personnel, donation of federal property and interests in property, sale and lease of and permission to use federal property at little or no cost and any other federal agreement, arrangement or other contract, which has as one of its purposes the provision of assistance.
 The duration of Title VI obligation is as long as the land or property is being used for the original or similar purpose for the assistance was intended.

 Title VI, Section 504, the Age Discrimination Act, and Title IX apply to programs and/or activities that received Federal financial assistance.
 The term is defined by statute to mean all of the operations of: